Islamic studies: History

+In Islamic Studies, there is a tendency to rely on history (as method and approach) as a reassuring scientific framework.
+However nowadays, besides recurrent debates within history itself, many scientists look unfavorably at a linear conception of time (Rovelli 2018).

 The first attempt to understand Islam as a topic of modern scholarship (as opposed to a Christological heresy) was within the context of 19th-century Christian European Oriental studies.
+Examining and understanding this kind of Islam – a heterogeneous living tradition with some non-discursive elements, which is internally extremely dynamic and multifaceted – is the purview of Islamic studies in the modern world.

 In the years 1821 to 1850, the Royal Asiatic Society in England, the Société Asiatique in France, the Deutsche Morgenländische Gesellschaft in Germany, and the American Oriental Society in the United States were founded.

 In the second half of the 19th century, philological and historical approaches were predominant.
-Leading in the field were German researchers like Theodore Nöldeke 's study on the history of the Quran, or Ignaz Goldziher 's work on the prophetic tradition.
+Leading in the field were German researchers like Theodore Nöldeke  with his Geschichte des Qorāns (History of the Quran), and Ignaz Goldziher 's work on hadith (Muslim Studies).

 Orientalists and Islamic scholars alike preferred to interpret the history of Islam in a conservative way.
 They did not question the traditional account of the early time of Islam, of Muhammad and how the Quran was written.

 In the 1970s, the Revisionist School of Islamic Studies questioned the uncritical adherence to traditional Islamic sources and started to develop a new picture of the earliest times of Islam by applying the historical-critical method.